+2783 Figure 9-5

-Figure 9-5 Canopy cover (CC) percentage of forested areas within the Big Valley watershed There are two main mechanisms by which dense junipers and other conifers impact water availability in forested watersheds.
-First is the interception of snow (primarily) and rain that gets caught in branches and needles and evaporates before ever reaching soil surface and second is the high rate of transpiration due to dense layered canopy and vigorous network of roots (Ryel 2011).
-An excellent summary paper by Smerdon et al (2009) describes linkages between forest health and tree density and groundwater recharge in a variety of landscapes.
+Canopy cover percentage of forested areas within the Big Valley watershed

+2785 There are two main mechanisms by which dense junipers and other conifers impact water availability in 2786 forested watersheds.
+First is the interception of snow (primarily) and rain that gets caught in branches 2787 and needles and evaporates before ever reaching soil surface and second is the high rate of transpiration 2788 due to dense layered canopy and vigorous network of roots (Ryel and Leffler 2011).
+An excellent 2789 summary paper by Smerdon et al (2009) describes linkages between forest health and tree density and 2790 groundwater recharge in a variety of landscapes.
-Spring snow water content (SWC) ranged from 33% to 44% higher in the aspen and an open meadow SNOTEL site vs adjacent juniper and conifer forest where interception of snowfall was much higher (LaMalfa 2008).
-Averaged over the entire catchment, strategically placed fuel treatments in the wetter central Sierra Nevada (American River) creating a relatively light vegetation decrease (8%), resulted in a 12% runoff increase, averaged over wet and dry years.
-Wildfire, with and without forest treatments, reduced vegetation by 38% and 50% and increased runoff by 55% and 67%, respectively.
-Forest fuel reduction in drier sites in the southern Sierra had less increase in run-off than wetter sites in the central

-3082 Sierra Nevada Range.
-(Saska 2020).

-3083 A similar increase in water availability has been documented on juniper-invaded rangelands.
-During the 3084 period of maximum water uptake, mature trees used between 45 and 69 times more water than juniper 3085 saplings depending on precipitation and, consequently, soil water availability.
-In summary, 1) juniper 3086 water use varies greatly with precipitation and 2) because of the large difference between mature and 3087 sapling trees, juniper control results in considerable water savings, even after a 14-yr period of juniper 3088 regrowth.
-(Mata-Gonzales 2021).
-Paired watershed studies in Oregon have demonstrated increased deep 3089 soil moisture, increased spring flow, and increased surface water run-off after juniper harvest compared 3090 to untreated areas.
-They have also documented a hydrologic connection between shallow groundwater 3091 on juniper sites and a nearby riparian valley.
-(Ochoa 2016).

-3092 The opportunity to enhance upland watershed recharge is significant as projects are already in planning 3093 and implementation stages to reduce fire risk and improved wildlife habitat (Miller 2001), and programs 3094 such as Cal Fire's Forest Health Program support project implementation funding.
-Forest health projects 3095 can be developed and meet multiple resource objectives including hydrologic values.
-Removal of 3096 conifers from meadow edges, drainages, and spring areas as well as improving hydrologic function of 3097 road crossings, ditches, and stream channels (where feasible) will enhance hydrologic and recharge 3098 benefitbenefits of forest health projects.
-Given the vast land area surrounding Big Valley, even a fraction 3099 of the land area is treated a significant amount of the current recharge deficit can be mitigated.
-3100 Recently, controlled burns and fuels reductions have gained considerable traction as forest management 3101 tools and could be utilized for the purposes discussed.
+- Spring snow water content ranged from 33 to 44 percent higher in the aspen and an open meadow snowpack telemetry (SNOTEL) site versus adjacent juniper and conifer forest where interception of snowfall was much higher (LaMalfa and Ryel 2008).
+Averaged over the entire catchment, strategically placed fuel treatments in the wetter central Sierra Nevada (American River) creating a relatively light vegetation decrease (8%), resulted in a 12 percent runoff increase, averaged over wet and dry years.
+Wildfire, with and without forest treatments, reduced vegetation by 38 and 50 percent and increased runoff by 55 and 67 percent, respectively.
+Forest fuel reduction in drier sites in the southern Sierra had - less increase in run-off than wetter sites in the central Sierra Nevada Range.
+(Saska 2019). - 2799 A similar increase in water availability has been documented on juniper-invaded rangelands.
+During the 2800 period of maximum water uptake, mature trees used between 45 and 69 times more water than juniper 2801 saplings depending on precipitation and, consequently, soil water availability.
+In summary, 1) juniper 2802 water use varies greatly with precipitation and 2) because of the large difference between mature and 2803 sapling trees, juniper control results in considerable water savings, even after a 14-year period of juniper 2804 regrowth.
+(Mata-Gonzales et. al. 2021).
+Paired watershed studies in Oregon have demonstrated 2805 increased deep soil moisture, increased spring flow and increased surface water run-off after juniper 2806 harvest compared to untreated areas.
+They have also documented a hydrologic connection between 2807 shallow groundwater on juniper sites and a nearby riparian valley.
+(Ochoa et. al. 2016). - 2808 The opportunity to enhance upland watershed recharge is significant as projects are already in planning and implementation stages to reduce fire risk and improved wildlife habitat (Miller 2001) and programs 2809 2810 such as CAL FIRE's Forest Health Program support project implementation funding.
+Forest health 2811 projects can be developed and meet multiple resource objectives including hydrologic values.
+Removal 2812 of conifers from meadow edges, drainages and spring areas as well as improving hydrologic function of 2813 road crossings, ditches and stream channels (where feasible) will enhance hydrologic and recharge 2814 benefits of forest health projects.
+Given the vast land area surrounding Big Valley, treatment of even a 2815 fraction of the land area would result in a significant amount of recharge.
+This could help mitigate any 2816 deficit.
+Recently, controlled burns and fuels reductions have gained considerable traction as forest - 2817 management tools and could be utilized for the purposes discussed.

-3102 9.4.2 Stream Channel Enhancement and Meadow Restoration
+2818 9.4.2 Stream Channel Enhancement and Meadow Restoration